debashishsamantara/Movix-Next/README.md

 This is simple movie recommendation website made using Next.js.
-I used tmdb api to fetch results for my website
+I used tmdb api to fetch results for my website.